 Even though reflecting on things that have happened to us at the end of the working day or week may come naturally, we often try to silence our “reflective motor” in order to be mentally present outside of work and have a healthy work-life balance.

 In other words, many of us focus on getting s*** done during our office hours and then try our best to switch off.
-Often this comes at the expense of reflecting on whether what you’re actually doing is meaningful or driving progress.
+Often this comes at the expense of reflecting which is one of the best ways to learn whether what you’re actually doing is effective or meaningful.

 Moreover, team reflection has been found to significantly impact effectiveness and innovation, two of the most sought after qualities of high performing teams.

 Michael West’s report on developing team-based working in NHS Trusts found that the most important activity of team meetings was was collective reflection.
 West encourages team leads to set aside time periodically for reflection.

 Team reflection is both an individual and collective activity.
 If you gather the team into a room and order them to reflect on the spot you’re unlikely to get deep insights.

 Instead, ask team members to reflect individually ahead and then bring their ideas into a collective process.